Last Updated on February 16, 2026 by Maged kamel

 How do we estimate Lp for W12x30?

-The following slide shows The detailed estimate of the Lp value; Lp is the value of the un-braced length that the plastic hinge should be developed, which is given by equation F2-5 as equal to 1.76*rysqrt(E/Fy).
+The following slide shows the detailed estimate of the Lp value.
+Lp is the unbraced length at which the plastic hinge should develop, given by equation F2-5 as 1.76*rysqrt(E/Fy).

 How do we estimate Lr for W12x30?